Pressure: a force against an object. Like when you use your hand to push a door open.

 If you tried the paper activity from the front of this article, you might have been surprised by what happened.
-In most cases a person would think the paper would go down and not lift up when blowing across the top.
+In most cases a person would think the paper would go down and not lift up when they blow air across the top.

-With the sheet of paper we blew air over the top to create the lower pressure.
+We blew air over the top of the sheet of paper to create the lower pressure.
 You cannot do that for birds and planes.
-Instead the wing of both birds and planes are shaped so that air passing over the top has to travel a longer distance and so it has to speed up as it goes over the top of the wing.
+Instead, the wing of both birds and planes are shaped so that air passing over the top has to travel a longer distance and so it has to speed up as it goes over the top of the wing.
 This creates the difference in pressure above and below the wing.

 Getting the air to move over and under the wing also requires the wing to be moving.
 This is called thrust.
 Thrust is created when birds flap their wings using their strong breast muscles.
 Planes use another method for thrust.
 They use engines.
 These can be either propeller or jet engines.
 With both birds and planes, thrust is the other part of creating lift and the ability to fly.
 So the shape of the wing and the ability to move it through the air are the two things needed for bird and plane flight.

-Birds use their strong breast muscles to flap their wings and give them the thrust to move throught the air and fly.
+Birds use their strong breast muscles to flap their wings and give them the thrust to move through the air and fly.
 In a way, birds use a swimming motion to get the lift needed to fly.
-Plane wings have a similar shape as birds, but instead of flapping their wings, they use engines to thrust them into the air and create the lift needed to fly.
+Plane wings have a similar shape as bird wings, but instead of flapping their wings, we use engines to thrust them into the air and create the lift needed to fly.

 This bird flight video was created through a collaboration with Canadian Museum of Nature.
 They have other great interactive animations, but they do require Flash.